WhatDanDoes/bscc-static/src/bsf/reports/device-data-survey.md

 # How Much Data do they Collect?

 This, of course, depends on the device, the number of sensors it contains, and the demands of the subject.
-According to some estimates, a smartwatch could potentially generate 2 to 5 GB of data per day.
+According to some estimates, a smartwatch can potentially generate 2 to 5 GB of data per day.

 Sources: [1](https://medium.com/xnewdata/data-generated-by-wearables-48da42a88263), [2](https://medium.com/xnewdata/data-generated-by-wearables-48da42a88263#:~:text=3%20%E2%80%94%20DATA%20GENERATED%20BY%20WEARABLES&text=The%20most%20common%20is%20the,data%20about%20a%20person's%20activities.).